Rachel Hardy: Reception

 Following the announcement of Rachel and the Nightingales, Daniel Kilkelly from Digital Spy called the new characters "exciting" and speculated which "soaptastic drama" they would each bring.
 Kilkelly also their introduction "a new era" of the Dog in the Pond.
 Matthew Wright from Liverpool Echo joked that the soap was "bracing" itself for the family's arrivals and wrote that fans could "look forward" to the new family appearing on the soap.
 Sophie Dainty from Digital Spy believed that Rachel was put in an "increasingly difficult situation" when Alfie urged her to keep the return of his cancer a secret from Nathan.
 Kilkelly believed that Rachel was put in an "impossible position".
 Kilkelly later called Nathan's rejection of Rachel a "heartbreak".
 Kilkelly's colleague, Claire Crick, wrote that Rachel and Nathan had a "perfect romance".

 Kilkelly advised viewers to prepare themselves for "emotional scenes" and believed that Rachel's life was in "jeopardy" after the car crash.
 Following Rachel's death scene, Sarah Ellis from Inside Soap joked, "at least Hunky Nathan is single again!" and that "at least" Rachel was not murdered by The Gloved Hand Killer.
 Ellis also called Rachel's death "tragic" and a "shocker" due to the soap keeping her "grisly exit under wraps".
 She noted how viewers were "stunned" that Rachel had been killed off just months after debuting, but acknowledged that the character's fate was "sealed from the start".
-Kilkelly expressed that he was in "in mourning" for "poor Rachel" and wrote "Hollyoaks certainly knows how to deliver epic stunts that we won't forget in a hurry".
+Kilkelly expressed that he was "in mourning" for "poor Rachel" and wrote "Hollyoaks certainly knows how to deliver epic stunts that we won't forget in a hurry".
 Kilkelly also called Rachel's death "tragic" and believed that it was an example of Hollyoaks keeping viewers on their toes.
 Charlotte Tutton from OK! reported how viewers were left "gobsmacked" following Rachel's "shock death" and called the scenes emotional and a tragedy.
 Sophie Dainty from Digital Spy wrote that her heart broke for Nathan when Rachel was killed off.

 In 2017, Nicole Douglas from OK! reported that some fans were speculating on social media that mysterious new character Milo Entwistle (Nathan Morris) was connected to Rachel and was getting close to Holly to enact revenge for Rachel's death.
 The following year, when discussing theories for how Holly would exit Hollyoaks, Kilkelly speculated that a "vengeful relative" of Rachel could "pop up to finally see justice served".
 Kilkely explained, "Rachel was such a short-lived character that we never really did learn much about her family, giving the writers free rein to introduce a crazed relative on a mission for payback.
 And we all know Hollyoaks loves a crazed relative..."
 Kilkelly also wrote "remember her?" in reference to Rachel and believed that Holly causing Rachel's death was one of Holly's biggest storylines.